Paul Budde

 Copies of the Charter were made available to all parties concerned.
 The original copy was kept by the Duke in a separate chest with three different key, one held by the Duke, and one each by the cities of Leuven and Brussels.
 The chest could only be opened if all three keys were present.

-This Council of Brabant (Raad van Brabant) was also the precursor of the “Estate assembly” (members came of the three estates; the first estate was the clergy, the second estate was the nobility, and the third estate was the municipalities.
+This Council of Brabant (Staten van Brabant) was also the precursor of the “Estate assembly” (members came of the three estates; the first estate was the clergy, the second estate was the nobility, and the third estate was the municipalities.

 Kortenberg is situated 16 kms west of Brussels.